 Stephen Lawlor AIA is originally from Massachusetts where he graduated from the Middlesex School in Concord.
 He graduated from Hobart College and the Institute for Architecture and Urban Studies in NYC before earning his Masters of Architecture degree at the University of Maryland.
 Prior to establishing Lawlor Architects, Steve was a principal and senior project architect at McInturff Architects for sixteen years and has spent his career designing personal and expressive spaces for living.
 He is active with the DC AIA as well as other local community groups.
 Steve and his family make their home in Washington, DC where he has been living and practicing for many years.
 When not in the studio, Steve enjoys traveling with his family and is an avid cook, skier, bicyclist and guitarist.

 Roberto Ramirez, AIA was born in El Salvador though grew up outside Washington, DC in Mount Rainier, MD.
 After high school he earned a bachelor’s degree in Urban Studies from the University of Maryland at College Park.
 Subsequently, he went on to earn his Masters of Architecture degree from Morgan State in Baltimore, MD.
 His career arc has given him broad design and technical experiences from health care to commercial office interiors before being drawn to the world of residential architecture.
 He has been focused exclusively on residential architecture for over a decade, initially with a custom, design-build firm before coming on board at Lawlor Architects.
-Here is central to all aspects of the technical, regulatory and design development office standards.
+Here is central to all aspects of the technical, regulatory and design development office standards as well as manage office work flow.
 Outside of the office Roberto enjoys traveling and staying involved with his childhood sport of soccer.

 Barbara Ferguson Burns AIA, nicknamed Bonnie, originally hails from Virginia Beach, Virginia and is a proud alumnus of Virginia Tech.
 Her experience, creativity, and commitment to the built environment have distinguished her throughout her career.
 Additionally, Bonnie’s international perspectives and ideas have been shaped from living with her parents in Naples, Italy during her high school years and living in Kyrgyzstan with her husband and two sons for six years.
 Bonnie maintains her Central Asian connection by serving as a board member of STLI (Scientific Technology and Language Institute), a nonprofit that offers community development and medical training.
 In discussing her infamous attention to detail, she quotes Jane Austen: “The little bit (two inches wide) of ivory on which I work with so fine a brush as produces little effect after much labour.”